thefloppydriver/pc2drc/README.md

  # TODO: (in order of importance)
    ~~todo: add todo~~

+   todo (bugfix): output WiiU gamepad inputs to /dev/uinput when not in mouse mode.

    todo (info): Add mouse mode and button bindings to the readme

    todo (QoL, stability): Upgrade wpa_supplicant and hostapd and remodify them for WiiU support (Hard?
 Probably?)